fusioncoe/onfusioncoe-actions-g2/README.md

 ### Key Components

-1. **Customer Control**: All sensitive credentials remain in the customer's GitHub environment
+1. **No Secret Sharing**: No secrets are ever shared with the OnFusionCoE service
-2. **Service Isolation**: OnFusionCoE service orchestrates without accessing secrets
+2. **Service Isolation**: OnFusionCoE service orchestrates using only tenant and application IDs
 3. **Secure Proxy**: GitHub Actions serve as authenticated proxies for Microsoft cloud operations
+4. **Automated Secret Management**: Service automatically rotates secrets within 30 days of expiration and recovers from secret removal
-4. **Audit Trail**: Complete operation history in customer's GitHub Actions runs
+5. **Audit Trail**: Complete operation history in customer's GitHub Actions runs
-5. **Revocable Access**: Customer maintains full control over permissions and access
+6. **Revocable Access**: Customer maintains full control over permissions and access

 ## Available Actions